Russia slow to win Ukraine's airspace, limiting war gains | Law-Order

 The standoff in the sky is among the Russian battle shortcomings, including logistical breakdowns, that have thrown Moscow off stride in its invasion.

-Typically, an invading force would seek at the outset to destroy or at least paralyse the target country's air and missile defenses because dominance of the skies allows ground forces to operate more effectively and with fewer losses.
-US military officials had assumed that Russia would use its electronic warfare and cyber capabilities to blind and paralyse Ukraine's air defenses and military communications.
+Typically, an invading force would seek at the outset to destroy or at least paralyse the target country's air and missile defences because dominance of the skies allows ground forces to operate more effectively and with fewer losses.
+U.S. military officials had assumed that Russia would use its electronic warfare and cyber capabilities to blind and paralyse Ukraine's air defences and military communications.

 A possible explanation for Russia's failure to do so is that President Vladimir Putin built his war strategy on an assumption that Ukrainian defenses would easily fold, allowing Russian forces to quickly capture Kyiv, the capital, and crush Ukrainian forces in the east and south without having to achieve air superiority.